mparsley1/eo-docs/README.md

 the outputs from the processing are stored in compass-eo.
 The compass-eo-dev bucket is used for testing purposes and the data in it can be deleted as needed.

-The eo-custom-scripts processing chain (which uses Sentinel-Hub) has a number of advantages over the eoain processing chain (which uses the CREODIAS object store EO files).
+The eo-custom-scripts processing chain (which uses Sentinel Hub) has a number of advantages over the eoain processing chain (which uses the CREODIAS object store EO files).
 It provides a convenient API for accessing and processing satellite data and has clouding mosaicing.
-Using the API, only the data within the AOI is processed on the Sentinel-Hub server, which makes the processing much faster for smaller regions.
+Using the API, only the data within the AOI is processed on the Sentinel Hub server, which makes the processing much faster for smaller regions.
 This is in contrast to the eoain processing chain, in which the full granule is downloaded to the VM and it is not possible to just download the data within the AOI.

-The eo-custom-scripts processing chain will generally be used in preference to the eoain processing chain; however, one case for using the eoian processing chain, instead of eo-custom-scripts, is where an algorithm implemented in SNAP [11] is required.
+The eo-custom-scripts processing chain will generally be used in preference to the eoain processing chain;
+however, one case for using the eoian processing chain, instead of eo-custom-scripts, is where an algorithm implemented in SNAP [11] is required.
 SNAP has many built-in algorithms which are not directly available in eo-custom-scripts.
 For example, SNAP implements atmospheric correction algorithms that are not available through Sentinel Hub, which can be automated using eoian.
 In the case where collaborators from other institutions in the ECHOES project implement there processing using SNAP, the eoain processing chain will be used to automate it.
 Another case for using eoian in place of eo-custom-scripts is where a very large area or large time period needs to be processed.
-Sentinel Hub has a limited data allowance (which can be increased at an additional cost); however, this has not been an issue so far.
-Also, some EO data is available on the CREODIAS object store that is not available on Sentinel-Hub.
-For example, the Sentinel-3 Level-2 land and water products are not currently available on Sentinel Hub (only the Level-1 product is available on Sentinel-Hub but both the Level-1 and Level-2 products are on the CREODIAS object store) and these may be required on the ECHOES platform.
+Sentinel Hub has a limited data allowance (which can be increased at an additional cost);
+however, this has not been an issue so far.
+Also, some EO data is available on the CREODIAS object store that is not available on Sentinel Hub.
+For example, the Sentinel-3 Level-2 land and water products are not currently available on Sentinel Hub (only the Level-1 product is available on Sentinel Hub, but both the Level-1 and Level-2 products are on the CREODIAS object store) and these may be required on the ECHOES platform.
 The eoian processing chain may be the best option for minimizing cost if a large area is required.

 The following diagram gives an overview of the EO Service architecture at Compass Informatics.